Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/misc/versatile_classification.rst

 	LinearClassifier model;
 	LDA trainer;

 That's it!
 The program is ready to go.
 For build instructions refer to the :doc:`../../first_steps/your_programs` tutorial.
+You can learn more on LDA in the :doc:`../../algorithms/lda` tutorial.

 Nearest Neighbor Classifier
 ---------------------------

-LDA is often a good baseline, but it is pretty limited due to the linearity of the underlying model.
-So let's try a more powerful, non-linear model.
+Let's move from the linear parametric LDA approach to a non-linear, non-parametric approach.
-The arguably simplest such method is the nearest neighbor classifier.
+The arguably simplest non-linear classifier is the nearest neighbor classifier.
 This classifier is special in that it does not require a trainer.
 Let's remove the LDA code and insert the following code in the appropriate
 places: ::